If you are wondering how to get a Digital Marketing job and kick-start your dream career, you are in the right place.

 When I started my career in Digital Marketing, I was lucky enough to get multiple freelance gigs ranging from Facebook ads, Google ads and WordPress websites.

 You can look for freelance gigs in Facebook and WhatsApp communities, on sites like Freelancer.com and Fiverr.com and other forum websites.
-Also, you can make use of references to land on some gigs easily.
+Also, you can make use of local networking events and references to land on freelance projects easily.

 7. Start a blog